PatrickLaubscher/arcana-rpg/README.md

 ## 🎮 Run the game

-To run the application, copy/paste in the IDE console the following cmd line : java -jar build/libs/arcana-rpg-1.0-SNAPSHOT.jar
+To run the application

+Copy/paste in the IDE console the following cmd lines :

+./gradlew build
+java -jar build/libs/arcana-rpg-1.0-SNAPSHOT.jar

 ### Dev environment development